letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 Indefinite-ness can be arbitrarily nested!
-So, for example, the UTF8Strings that you concatenate together to form an indefinite-length UTF8String and themselves be encoded either with definite length or indefinite length.
+So, for example, the UTF8Strings that you concatenate together to form an indefinite-length UTF8String can themselves be encoded either with definite length or indefinite length.

 A length byte of 80 is distinguishing because it's not a valid short